-If you have a natural fur coat or any garment trimmed with animal fur, it takes special care to keep it looking its best.
-If you have bought the garment used and are unsure if the fur is animal or synthetic, the first step is to do a burn test.
+If you have a new or vintage natural fur coat or any garment trimmed with animal fur, it takes special care to keep it looking its best.
+If you bought the garment used and are unsure if the fur is animal or synthetic, the first step is to do a burn test.
 Simply snip a few strands from an inconspicuous spot.
-Place them in a heat resistant dish like an ashtray and light with a match.
-Natural animal hair burns quickly while synthetic fur will melt.
+Place the fur strands in a heat-resistant dish like an ashtray and light with a match.
+Natural animal hair will burn quickly to ash while synthetic fur will melt.

-Now that you know what type of fur is keeping you warm and stylish, here are some tips on how to care for natural fur.
+Now that you know that you have animal fur keeping you warm and stylish, here are some tips on how to care for natural fur.

 - Your fur coat should always be hung on a broad, sturdy padded hanger to keep the shoulders from losing their shape.
 The neck of the hanger should be long enough to keep the collar of the coat away from the hanging rod.